dxu/chem-rx/README.md

 `useAtom` automatically updates with new values in your react components.

-If you want to update your atoms, you can simply call the same `set` (Base/ObjectAtom) or `push` (ArrayAtom) methods you would typically use outside of react.
+If you want to update your atoms, you can simply call the same `next`, `set`, or `push` (ArrayAtom) methods you would typically use outside of react.

 ```